MattiaLuciani/ClassGraph-1/README.md

 * --max_iteration   maximum number of iterations in the label propagation algorithm

 ## Getting help
 If you encounter bugs or have further questions or requests, you can raise an issue at the issue page.
-You can also contact Francesco Andreace at cavattonimargherita@gmail.com
+You can also contact Margherita Cavattoni at cavattonimargherita@gmail.com

 ## Citation
 M. Cavattoni, M. Comin